 She ripped the packet open with her teeth.
 An avalanche of fragile senkou hanabi sticks poured into her hands.
 After he took one, she returned the rest to their packet and left it on the dock.
 Then she realized: "I don't have a lighter."

 "I do," Jou said, pulling one out of his pocket.

-She narrowed her eyes.
+Her eyes narrowed.
 "Why do you have that?
 You're not a closet smoker, are you?"

 "No way.
 That stuff can kill you."
-He let her pinch the tip of the sparkler between her fingertips as he fumbled to ignite the downward end.
+He let her pinch the tip of the sparkler between her fingertips as he fumbled igniting the downward end.
 "It's from home, and I brought it in case the others forgot to pack theirs, so we wouldn't end up trying to start a fire by rubbing sticks together."

 "Aw, that's thoughtful.
 Though we would just let Agumon start the fires, in that case."

 "Yeah, well, what if he had a sore throat?"

 She shook her head with a laugh.
 "That's just like you.
 You think of everything."